Road safety improvements and work to tackle anti-social driving usually consist of one of "the three Es":

 - Enforcement (of road traffic law)

-The Drive SMART Partnership is governed by a board chaired by Surrey County Council's Associate Cabinet Member Responsible for Fire and Police Services (Cllr Kay Hammond) and includes a representative of Surrey County Council's Local Committee Chairs (Cllr David Ivison), and a senior police officer.
+The Drive SMART Partnership is governed by a board chaired by Surrey County Council's Associate Cabinet Member Responsible for Fire and Police Services (Cllr Kay Hammond).